haiquangtran/haiquangtran.github.io/about.md

 permalink: /about/
 ---

-My name is Hai and I am a Software Engineer :).
-This website is mainly just to summarize and internalize the teachings from books that I read.
-Currently a work in progress, stay tuned for this space.
+My name is Hai Tran.
+This website is currently under development and is made to contain my travel memories, my experiences, lessons I learnt, and book summaries.